Zggis/plex-tvtime/README.md

 LOGGING_LEVEL | INFO | Set to TRACE or DEBUG for additional logging.

 ### Troubleshooting
 Please check the logs, as described above many webhook events are intentionally ignored depending on configuration.
-If you can't resolve on your own open an issue and I will help.
+If you can't resolve on your own open an <a href="https://github.com/Zggis/plex-tvtime/issues/new">issue</a> and I will help.

 ### FAQ
 **Question:** What about movies?